Borderline Personality Disorder (BPD)

-Listening to your loved one and acknowledging his or her feelings is one of the best ways to help someone with BPD calm down.
+Listening to your loved one and acknowledging their feelings is one of the best ways to help someone with BPD calm down.
 When you appreciate how a borderline person hears you and adjust how you communicate with them, you can help diffuse the attacks and rages and build a stronger, closer relationship.

 It's important to recognize when it's safe to start a conversation.
 If your loved one is raging, verbally abusive, or making physical threats, now is not the time to talk.
 Better to calmly postpone the conversation by saying something like, “Let's talk later when we're both calm.
 I want to give you my full attention but that's too hard for me to do right now.”

 When things are calmer:

 Listen actively and be sympathetic.
 Avoid distractions such as the TV, computer, or cell phone.
 Try not to interrupt or redirect the conversation to your concerns.
 Set aside your judgment, withhold blame and criticism, and show your interest in what's being said by nodding occasionally or making small verbal comments like “yes” or “uh huh.”
 You don't have to agree with what the person is saying to make it clear that you're listening and sympathetic.

 Focus on the emotions, not the words.
 The feelings of the person with BPD communicate much more than what the words he or she is using.
 People with BPD need validation and acknowledgement of the pain they're struggling with.
 Listen to the emotion your loved one is trying to communicate without getting bogged down in attempting to reconcile the words being used.

 Try to make the person with BPD feel heard.
 Don't point out how you feel that they're wrong, try to win the argument, or invalidate their feelings, even when what they're saying is totally irrational.